 - The loss of the decedent’s earnings from the date of injury to the date of death, less the lost support of survivors

 - Loss of the prospective net accumulations of the estate which would have been expected had a wrongful death not occurred

 - Medical or funeral expenses that were charged against the estate and not paid by someone else

 Contact a Florida Car Accident Lawyer Today

 The Florida car accident lawyers at Holliday Karatinos Law Firm, PLLC are prepared to fight for your rights if another driver injured you in a car accident.
-Our car crash lawyers have helped hundreds of car crash victims hold negligent drivers and their insurers accountable for their actions.
+Our Florida car crash lawyers have helped hundreds of car crash victims hold negligent drivers and their insurers accountable for their actions.

 Whether it is through a car crash settlement or trial, our lawyers will work to get you the compensation you need to cover your injuries and losses.
 We work with car accident victims in Brooksville, Lutz, Tampa, Spring Hill, and other nearby communities.